Percolation games, probabilistic cellular automata, and the hard-core model: Open questions

 \subsection{Mis\`ere games}

-Besides our target game, there are other natural mis\`ere variants.
-For example, suppose as before that moves are allowed from $x\in\Z^2$ to an open site in $\{x+e_1,x+e_2\}$, but now declare that if both these sites are closed, then the player whose turn it is to move \emph{wins}.
+In the target game (i.e.\ the percolation game with $p=0$ and $q>0$) the first player to move to a marked site (i.e.\ a target) wins.
+This can be seen as a mis\`ere version of the trapping game (i.e.\ the percolation game with $q=0$ and $p>0$), where the first player to move to a marked site (i.e.\ a trap) loses.
+There are also other natural mis\`ere variants of the trapping game.
+For example, suppose that each site is marked with probability $p$ and unmarked with probability $1-p$, and that moves are allowed from $x\in\Z^2$ only to an unmarked site in $\{x+e_1,x+e_2\}$, but now declare that if \emph{both} these sites are marked, then the player whose turn it is to move \emph{wins}.
 Does this game have zero probability of a draw for all $p$?
-Unlike the original percolation game or the target game, there is apparently no useful correspondence to a PCA with alphabet $\{0,1\}$.
+Here we don't know of any useful correspondence to a PCA with alphabet $\{0,1\}$.